Aqua Lung i770R Dive Computer Review

 - Rechargeable lithium battery

-- High-visibility Thin Film Transistor (TFT) colour screen with easy-to-use interface
+- High-visibility Thin Film Transistor (TFT) colour screen with an easy-to-use interface

 - Colour screen.
 Ultra-bright, high-contrast, full-colour TFT display, with easily adjustable intensity for perfect clarity and battery savings when a high-intensity screen is unnecessary.